Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ![](https://blumlaut.me/s/Moa3pgyFXyeAgF2/preview)

+> Note: ea_botLogChannel prioritises over the Webhook, so if you have the Bot Log configured, the Webhook will not work.

 ### Live server status

 To enable the live server status, create a new channel on your server which is read-only to all roles except the bot, this is required as the bot will constantly update it's original message with the new server infos.